Sourish8/athletes_event_analysis/README.md

-# athletes_event_dataset
-It is a dataset of Olympic athletes events.
-The Objective of this dataset is:
-**
+This is an Olympic Games dataset.
+This dataset contains various information on athletes who have participated in Olympic events between 1896 and 2016.